forcewake/forcewake.github.io/_posts/2015-11-10-today-i-learned-protobuf-net-replacing-switch-js.md

 }
 {% endhighlight %}

-More information about usage, issues and problems in Protobuf you can get from (this article [ru])[http://devoyster.blogspot.com.by/2011/12/protobuf-net.html]
+More information about usage, issues and problems in Protobuf you can get from [this article in Russian](http://devoyster.blogspot.com.by/2011/12/protobuf-net.html)

 ## Replacing switch statements with Object